 Imagine you are going about your every day business when you receive a concerned e-mail from a bride and groom saying that their caterer cancelled on them 4 months before their wedding, and that they need someone new.
 The menu they are looking for is not exactly ordinary either – it’s all Mexican-inspired, with family style tacos served as the main dish.
 Was the Deborah Miller team up for the challenge?

 It turns out we were, as we helped this couple put together a menu that was even better than their original choice in just four short months.
-We conducted a tasting in March with a variety of passed hors d’houevres that had a Spanish/Mexican twist, tacos that would be served as the entrée, and some light desserts as well, which would also be passed.
+We conducted a tasting in March (tastings are just part of our wedding catering experience) with a variety of passed hors d’houevres that had a Spanish/Mexican twist, tacos that would be served as the entrée, and some light desserts as well, which would also be passed.
 The couple loved it all and we ended up finalizing the menu fairly quickly.

 We conducted multiple walk throughs of the wedding venue, 501 Union in Brooklyn, during the brief window of time we had, and ironed out logistics of who would be flipping the ceremony room for cocktail hour as well as what rentals would be provided by the venue versus what the team at DMC was responsible for.
 We took the bride to a party rental showroom and helped her pick the proper silverware and china that would suit her Mexican and somewhat minimalist aesthetic.

 On the day of the wedding, we walked into 501 Union and it had already been transformed.
 Vases of bright green banana leaves stood tall on each table, the Spanish guitarists hired to play during the ceremony and cocktail hour were filling the air with music during sound check, and the soft lighting of the ceremony and reception rooms truly made it feel like you had stepped out of New York City and stepped into a villa on the Mexican coast.